nats-io/natscli/README.md

     Redelivered Messages: 0
 ```

-The Observable have no messages oustanding and have never had any (Observable sequence is 1).
+The Observable has no messages oustanding and has never had any (Observable sequence is 1).

-We publish one message to the Set and see the Set got it:
+We publish one message to the Message Set and see that the Message Set received it:

 ```
 $ nats-pub ORDERS.processed "order 4"